whage/thesis/thesis.md

 > interfaces—these are fundamental to Go’s approach to **type-safe duck typing**
 > [@summerfield-go, p.
 254.]

+To make use of polymorphism, we define interfaces.
+Interfaces are nothing more than a set of function signatures.
+To make use of interfaces, we define _methods_.
+Methods are functions defined on a specific type.
+An interface is automatically implemented by a type if it has all the methods required by the interface.

 > [...] relationship between concrete types and abstract types (interfaces) is implicit, so a
 > concrete type may satisfy an interface that the type’s designer was unaware of.